the practical kitchen

 • Sugar is hygroscopic, which means it attracts water.
 The sugar in the spiral absorbs water from the dough during the final rise, causing it to melt and liquify, seeping out of the loaf and leaving a gap behind.
 That means more air pockets.

-• If you have a small kitchen counter, it's hard to roll your dough long and narrow enough to get a tight spiral, resulting in a wide cinnamon sugar swirl in your finished loaf.
-Not only does this not look great, it also means you don't get that cinnamon sugar swirl in every bite.
+• If you have a small kitchen, it's hard to roll your dough long and narrow enough to get a tight spiral, resulting in a wide cinnamon sugar swirl in your finished loaf.
+This doesn't look great and also means you don't get that cinnamon sugar swirl in every bite.

-• Unlike regular bread loaves where you can smush and tuck the ends under to make them fit in the loaf pan, if you smush or tuck the ends of a cinnamon swirl loaf together, you'll ruin the spiral.
+• If you smush or tuck the ends of a cinnamon swirl loaf together during shaping, you'll ruin the spiral.

 So I set out to find a way to make a loaf of cinnamon swirl bread that solved not one, not two, not three — but all of these issues as reliably as possible.